 Home set-up training

-Again – not required by Ofsted (who leave you wondering what you’re meant to do and what good looks like) – Koru Kids will give you detailed and specific guidance on setting up your home for childminding.
+Again—not required by Ofsted (who leave you wondering what you’re meant to do and what good looks like) – Koru Kids will give you detailed and specific guidance on setting up your home for childminding.
 You’ll learn how to create a fantastic, enabling environment for children, without spending the earth.
+We even have a dedicate home set-up team that will come out and help you prepare your home.

 How can I find the best childminder course near me?